kokosnusss/AYTO-Calculator/README.md

 Self-Contained: The entire application runs from a single HTML file with no external dependencies required besides Tailwind CSS via a CDN.

-🚀 How to Use
-Simply download the ayto-rechner.html file and open it in any modern web browser.
-No server or build process is needed.

-🛠️ Tech Stack
+**🛠️ Tech Stack**

 HTML5

 CSS3 with Tailwind CSS (via CDN)

 Vanilla JavaScript (ES6+)

+**🚀 How to Use**
+Simply download the ayto-rechner.html file and open it in any modern web browser.
+No server or build process is needed.

 This tool was created for fans of the show to enhance their viewing experience by applying logic and probability to solve the puzzle alongside the contestants.